Ethan2541/bbrl_subspaces/docs/overview.md

 ## Outlook

 This page is the main entry point to the BBRL Subspaces documentation.
 We expand the BBRL library with the notion of Subspaces of Policies.
-Behind this core concept, the goal is to improve an agent's performances over a wide range of problems despite only learning a few behaviours: the idea is that a new problem can be seen as a combination of well-known problems, to a certain extent.
+Behind this core concept, the goal is to improve an agent's performance over a wide range of problems despite only learning a few behaviours: the idea is that a new problem can be seen as a combination of well-known problems, to a certain extent.
 The main interest of such subspaces is that we get an infinite amount of policies while only storing a few ones.

 ## Main concepts